defifuture/erc20-batched-meta-transactions/README.md

 The `processMetaBatch()` function is secure against two types of a replay attack:

-**Using the same meta tx twice in the same token smart contract**
+**Using the same meta transaction twice in the same token smart contract**

-A nonce prevents a replay attack where a relayer would send the same meta tx more than once.
+A nonce prevents a replay attack where a relayer would send the same meta transaction more than once.

 **Using the same meta tx twice in different token smart contracts**